 Its strength lies in its educational resources and trading tools, but is for slightly more advanced traders.
 From the Saxo Academy and online support centre to its extensive range of stock analysis tools, Saxo Invested offers plenty of options for you to improve your trading knowledge and decisions.
 Unfortunately, it does have a glossary of terms or features that beginners would need.

 Saxo may also not appeal to newer or younger investors as its fee structure isn't the cheapest going around.
 Its platform is also relatively complex and it rewards active traders which may not appeal to traditional, long-term buy-and-hold investors.

 Exchange traded options

-Saxo Capital Markets is a subsidiary of Saxo Bank A/S and comes under the broad banner of the global giant, Saxo Group.
-As an ASIC regulated share trading broker, they've been a trusted local name with offices in Sydney since 2011.
+Saxo Invested is a subsidiary of Denmark's Saxo Bank A/S and comes under the broad banner of the global giant, Saxo Group.

-What are the key features of Saxo Capital Markets share trading?
+What are the key features of Saxo Invested share trading?

-Are you thinking of opening a share trading account with Saxo Capital Markets?
-If you are then the key features listed in this review will help you make a final decision as to whether they're the right broker for you.
+Are you thinking of opening a share trading account with Saxo Invested?
+If you are, then the key features listed in this review will help you make a final decision as to whether it's the right broker for you.

 Market research and analysis

-Analysis tools within the trading platform include an equity research tool that provides access to future estimates, analyst data and technical analysis tools to help you keep track of stock movements on clear and customisable charts.
+Analysis tools within the trading platform include an equity research tool that provides access to future estimates, analyst data and technical analysis tools.
+These help you keep track of stock movements on clear and customisable charts.